thisdot/starter.dev/starters/next13-zustand-bulma/README.md

 We've chose to split out a `components` directory for interactive UI components, and a `store` directory for the Zustand stores used for both global and some component state management.

 This allows us to keep the `app` directory focused on routing, layouts, and loading data, while passing that data to the more interactive components with more complex needs.

-Our api example do not have unit tests nor Storybook stories, this is due to the fact that we are using server components.
-Storybook does not support them yet, and for unit tests, we do not have an official or recommended way to test server components.
-We are working on it, and will update this starter kit when we have a solution.

 ### Styling and Theme